hpssjellis/jul2022-my-ml-robotics-teaching-lightning-talk-pecha-kucha/README.md

 <hr>
 #### 11
 # WebSerial Possible Teaching Potential
 ### WebSerial is an interesting combination of microcontrollers with Javascript webpages such as TensorflowJS and working on Desktop or Android Cell Phone.
 See demo page <a href="https://hpssjellis.github.io/my-examples-of-arduino-webUSB-webSerial/public/webserial-and-polyfill.html">here</a> which has links to the Arduino files.
 Teaching power of TensorflowJS, cheap microcontroller to connect with Actuators (to do something), possibly connect with Sensors, but a cell phone has a lot of sensors built in.
-Interesting potentail here for education with minimal cost.
+Interesting potential here for education with minimal cost.
  ![image](https://user-images.githubusercontent.com/5605614/176287664-bd0f1893-c3df-4f50-bcc4-86091141569f.png)